jekeymer/Contact-Process/README.md

 # Contact-Process

-The Contact process is a general stochastic model for the spatial spread It consist of a lattice population of replicating particles/sites which can die (go extinct locally) and/or, through birth process, colonize near-by vacant locations.
+The Contact process is a general stochastic model for spatial spread.
+It works in discrete space (sites), discrete state (vacant/occupied), and continuos time (rates of colonization/birth and extinction/death).

+The lattice can be seen as a population of replicating particles/sites which can die (go extinct locally) and/or, through birth process, colonize near-by vacant locations.
+It is a model which allows to study the implications adjacency (access, spatial structure) has in the long-term structure of birth-death process.

 SPACE: